2023 Mississippi Valley State Delta Devils baseball team

-The 2023 Mississippi Valley State Delta Devils baseball team is a baseball team that represents the Mississippi Valley State University in the 2023 NCAA Division I baseball season.
-The Delta Devils are members of the Southwestern Athletic Conference and play their home games at Magnolia Field in Itta Bena, Mississippi.
-They were led by first-year head coach Milton Barney Jr..
+The 2023 Mississippi Valley State Delta Devils baseball team was a baseball team that represented the Mississippi Valley State University in the 2023 NCAA Division I baseball season.
+The Delta Devils were members of the Southwestern Athletic Conference and played their home games at Magnolia Field in Itta Bena, Mississippi.
+They were led by first-year head coach Milton Barney Jr.

 Previous season

 The Delta Devils finished the 2022 NCAA Division I baseball season 10–31–1 overall (4–25 conference) and sixth place in the west division of the conference standings, failing to qualify for the 2022 Southwestern Athletic Conference Baseball Tournament.

 Preseason

 On June 15, 2022, head coach Stanley Stubbs resigned due to health concerns.
 On August 11, 2022, Milton Barney Jr. was named the head coach of the Delta Devils.

 Preseason SWAC poll

 For the 2023 poll, Mississippi Valley State was projected to finish in sixth in the East Division.